gopinathsjsu/team-project-tingting/Project Journal.md

 - XP Values: Select one & delete rest: Communication, Simplicity, Feedback, Courage, Respect

 ## Sprint #3:

 • Team Member Name: AJ

 - What tasks did I work on / complete?
+The front end.

 - What am I planning to work on next?
+I'm planning to work on getting it working with the backend.

 - What tasks are blocked waiting on another team member?
+Help with the front end.

-- XP Values: Select one & delete rest: Communication, Simplicity, Feedback, Courage, Respect
+- XP Values: Feedback

 • Team Member Name: Rodrigo